 If You Need Help Filing Taxes After Bankruptcy Discharge

 While filing taxes after bankruptcy discharge, your finances might feel more complicated than ever before.
 That’s why our bankruptcy attorneys at O’Bryan Law Offices are here to help.
+We have even written a blog about filling out certain tax forms, titled TIN vs EIN.
 For almost 20 years, we’ve provided bankruptcy assistance to thousands of people across Kentucky, and we’re not stopping now.
 To set up your free consultation with a qualified bankruptcy attorney, call 502-400-4020 today.